-Professors S. Haan (chair), L. Molnar, \\S. Steenwyk Assistant Professor D. Haarsma
+Professors L. Molnar, S. Steenwyk (chair) Assistant Professor D. Haarsma

 Students interested in a career in astronomy or astrophysics should major in physics, minor in astronomy, and plan their program with D. Haarsma or L. Molnar.
 The sixteeninch telescope in the observatory and portable telescopes are available for student use through the director of the observatory, L. Molnar.